MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 **New features**:

-- Windows App SDK 1.0 Preview 2 introduces a .NET wrapper for the [bootstrapper API](use-windows-app-sdk-run-time.md).
+- Windows App SDK 1.0 Preview 2 introduces a .NET wrapper for the bootstrapper API (see [Use the Windows App SDK runtime for apps packaged with external location or unpackaged](use-windows-app-sdk-run-time.md)).
 The bootstrapper API is a set of native C/C++ functions that unpackaged apps must use to dynamically take a dependency on the Windows App SDK framework package at run time.
 The .NET wrapper provides an easier way to call the bootstrapper API from .NET apps, including Windows Forms and WPF apps.
 The .NET wrapper for the bootstrapper API is available in the Microsoft.WindowsAppRuntime.Bootstrap.Net.dll assembly, which is local to your app project.
 For more info about the .NET wrapper, see [.NET wrapper library](use-windows-app-sdk-run-time.md#net-wrapper-for-the-bootstrapper-api).
 - Packaged apps can now use the deployment API to get the main and singleton MSIX packages installed on the machine.
 The main and singleton packages are part of the framework package that is installed with the app, but due to a limitation with the Windows application model, packaged apps will need to take this additional step in order to get those packages installed.
-For more info about how the deployment API works, see the [deployment guide for packaged apps](deploy-packaged-apps.md).
+For more info about how the deployment API works, see [Windows App SDK deployment guide for framework-dependent packaged apps](deploy-packaged-apps.md).

 **Important limitations**: